LukaTragic/Catch-Zone/README.md

 - Talked to David to figure out calculations
 - found velocity and spin values in each direction

+12/1

+- finished successfully calculating velocity and accleration of each direction

 TO DO:

 - be able to iterate by a discrete time step and find all relevant values